-One or more e-mail addresses to appear on the From: line, using the same format is @recipients.
-You'll probably want to use the same domain name in these addresses as the domain you configured in server_settings.
+One or more e-mail addresses to appear on the From: line, using the same format as @recipients.
+You'll probably want to use the same domain name in these addresses as the domain you configured in server\settings.

+'''

 @headers = hash

+'''